 It is advertising intended to increase sales of the products presented (essentially clothing and cosmetic items, accessories and products of the entertainment industry).
 The interest in the products is aroused by the respondent by presenting them on her own body or in connection with her person.
 Product sales are facilitated by the fact that the prospective customer is directed to the Instagram account of the product providers when the links are clicked.

-In its decision of 11.10.2017 – Az: 5 W 221/17 stated that anyone who presents products in his Instagram presence and in doing so sets links to the websites of the companies concerned and receives fees or other benefits such as discounts or bonuses in return, even if only by sending the presented products free of charge, is acting in a commercial manner to promote third-party competition.
+In its decision of 11.10.2017 – Ref.: 5 W 221/17, the Court of Appeal stated that anyone who presents products on their Instagram page and links to the websites of the companies concerned and receives fees or other benefits such as discounts or bonuses in return, even if only by sending the products presented free of charge, is acting commercially to promote third-party competition.

 In the present case, it cannot be established that the respondent received fees or concrete advantages from the companies in return for all the links in question.